Tinkoff/stapp/README.md

 A basic module is an object or a function, returning an object.
 You've already seen the basic example of a module.
 You may find other examples [in the docs](usage/modules.md).

-Stapp comes shipped with a few modules covering most common problems (see Modules section in the docs).
+Stapp comes shipped with a bunch of modules covering most common problems (see Modules section in the docs).

 ## Peer dependencies